 The Nurse Initiated X-Ray (NIX) project aims to streamline patient care in all areas of the Emergency Department (ED), through early initiation of investigations by nursing staff.
 NIX has been shown to improve the time to meaningful treatment, reduce the proportion of patients who do not wait for treatment, decrease the Emergency Length Of Stay (ELOS) and improve patient and staff satisfaction, with most benefits for ambulatory patients.

 Nurse Initiated X-Ray (NIX)

-To upskill nursing staff in the ED to initiate specific x-ray investigations.
+To streamline patient care in all areas of ED by up-skilling nursing staff in the ED to initiate specific x-ray investigations.